 TGbe editor: Please update the contents of the following paragraph this subclause as shown below:

-The Block Ack Parameter Set field is used in ADDBA Request and ADDBA Response frames to signal the parameters for setting up a block ack agreement.
+The Block Ack Parameter Set field is used in ADDBA Request and ADDBA Response frames to signal the parameters for setting up a block ack agreement and is used in a PBAC WinStart Update frame, under a protected block ack agreement, to identify the TID for which the scoreboard window at the recipient is to be advanced.
 The length of the Block Ack Parameter Set field is 2 octets.
 The Block Ack Parameter Set field is shown in Figure 9-143 (Block Ack Parameter Set field format).
+When carried in a PBAC WinStart Update frame all subfields except the TID subfield are reserved.

 TGbe editor: Please update the contents of the following paragraph this subclause as shown below:

-The TID subfield contains the TC or TS for which the BlockAck frame is being requested.
+The TID subfield contains the TC or TS for which the BlockAck frame is being requested when carried in ADDBA Request and ADDBA Response frame and is used to identify the TID for which the scoreboard window is being advanced when carried in a PBAC WinStart Update frame.